In our Well Architected Framework video series, we deep dive into the five pillars and explain how to best optimize your serverless app accordingly.

 To satisfy the Black Box principle, we could create an HTTP API.
 By routing requests through the API, we can decouple the functions.
 Later we can just update the API routing to the new infrastructure.
 This can be extremely valuable as the system and development team grows.

-The Double Billing principle is relatively simple: two functions should not run at the same time while one is waiting in waiting in idle state for the other to respond
+The Double Billing principle is relatively simple: two functions should not run at the same time while one is waiting in an idle state for the other to respond

 In Serverless, we pay for the function execution time: